Puducode: Culture

 The Sri Annapoorneswari temple is a Bhagavathy place of worship located at the junction of four streets: South, East, North, and West of Puducode agraharam.
 Each street is referred to as a village.
 The temple is believed to be one of the 108 Durga temples established by Parasurama.

 At the end of North Village, there is a Shiva temple and a water tank.
-Legend goes that the temple was so rich earlier that all the vessels and articles used in temple were made of gold.
+Legend goes that the temple was so rich earlier that all the vessels and articles used in the temple were made of gold.
 There has also been a tradition of the chanting of Shyamala Dandakam every evening at this temple.

 Next to the Shiva temple, a mandapam called Shiva Mahal has been built.
 Shiva Mahal includes an elementary school, a high school, a Bharatiya Vidya Bhavan branch centre, and an Ayurvedic Hospital.
 Despite a historically large Brahmin population, Puthucode is also home to a newly built mosque at Karapotta.

 Historically the largest Muslim community Rowthers population is also in Puthucode.
 Maralad Theru, Cheenikka theru, Panangad theru, Palli theru, Thekku theru, Meley theru, Puthu theru are the better known among them.
 They use Malayalam and Tamil as their common language.